Lynn Meskell: Career

+Since 2020, Meskell has been a professor in the College of Arts and Sciences and the Weitzman School of Design, and a Penn Museum curator for the Middle East and Asia.

 In 2002, she was a National Endowment for the Humanities Fellow at the School for Advanced Research in Santa Fe.
 Meskell received the Andrew W. Mellon Foundation's New Directions Fellowship in 2004, supporting training in ethnography and African studies to prepare her for work in South Africa.
 She carried out fieldwork in the Kruger National Park and Mapungubwe National Park.

-Career and research
+Research

-Meskell’s interests include socio-politics, archaeological ethics, global heritage, materiality, as well as feminist and postcolonial theory.
+Meskell's interests include socio-politics, archaeological ethics, global heritage, materiality, as well as feminist and postcolonial theory.
 She is recognized for her contributions to feminist archaeology, archaeological ethics, and issues of heritage.
-Her earlier research examined social life in New Kingdom Egypt, natural and cultural heritage in South Africa, and the archaeology of figurines and burial at the Neolithic site of Çatalhöyük, Turkey.
+Her earlier research examined social life in the New Kingdom of Egypt, natural and cultural heritage in South Africa, and the archaeology of figurines and burial at the Neolithic site of Çatalhöyük, Turkey.